eed3si9n/eed3si9n.com/original/syntactic-scalafix-rule-for-unified-slash-syntax.md

 This is because "unified" slash syntax is called so because it unifies the shell syntax and the build syntax together.
 Thus, it makes sense to deprecate the old `build.sbt` syntax that uses `in` like `skip in publish` or `scalacOptions in (Compile, console)`, if we're deprecating the old shell syntax.

-I was able to hack together a syntactic Scalafix rule to convert `build.sbt` to unified slash syntax.
+I was able to hack together a syntactic Scalafix rule to convert `build.sbt` to unified slash syntax - https://gist.github.com/eed3si9n/57e83f5330592d968ce49f0d5030d4d5

 ### usage